HOARDING INFORMATION

 • Medication evaluation by a psychiatrist

 It’s important to know that treatment for hoarding is not forced.
 Each person works on finding ways to discard clutter, stop collecting, and let go of his or her attachment to objects.
-The team’s role is to help each person learn new ways to live his or her life without hoarding behaviors while adding meaning to life and taking into consideration each person’s personal values.
+The team’s role is to help each person learn new ways to live his or her life without hoarding behaviors while adding meaning to life and considering each person’s values.

 To read about hoarding resources, please click here.
 To contact us, please click here.